AdrianPricopie/API-Testing/README.md

-## Introduction
+# Introduction

-### API reference
+## API reference
 The Spotify Web API provides a wide range of functionality for developers, including:
- Retrieve data from your favourite artist, album or show.
+- Retrieve data from your favorite artist, album, or show.
- Search for Spotify content.
+- Search for Spotify content.
- Control and interact with the playback, play and resume, Seek to a position or retrieve your queue.
+- Control and interact with the playback, play and resume, seek to a position, or retrieve your queue.
- Manage your personal library, by creating a new playlist and adding your favourite tracks to it.
+- Manage your personal library by creating a new playlist and adding your favorite tracks to it.
- Get recommendations based on the music you listen the most.
+- Get recommendations based on the music you listen to the most.
- And much more!
-You can find a complete list of available endpoints in the API Reference.
+- And much more!
+You can find a complete list of available endpoints in the [API Reference](https://developer.spotify.com/documentation/web-api/tutorials/getting-started).
- For more details about documentation ,visit this website https://developer.spotify.com/documentation/web-api/tutorials/getting-started.
+For more details about documentation, visit this [website](https://developer.spotify.com/documentation/web-api/tutorials/getting-started).

-##  How was created the token
+## How the token was created
 ### First Steps:

 - Go to [Spotify](https://www.spotify.com/) and create a new user account.